tankerguy1917/PyEngine/README.md

 # PyEngine

 # About
 PyEngine is my attempt at making a game engine using python.
 Most of what is in it you can probably just do with pygame, but I'm doing it anyway Initially, this was just for me to test out using classes and class methods, but then I decided to make a game engin out of it.
-I might not finish this, and I dont really think that will be to big of a deal, I mean, the whole purpose of this originally was to get better at using classes, and it fufulled its purpose
+I might not finish this, and I dont really think that will be to big of a deal, I mean, the whole purpose of this originally was to get better at using classes, and it fufulled its purpose.

+# License
+You are free to use this in any way you like.
+You can use this to do whatever you like, you can use parts of it as you wish, you can sell things using this.
+If you get into legal trouble over what you make with this, I am not liable or responsible in any way.
+The only condition is that I'd like it if you gave credit were it is deserved.

 # Version
 ### PyEngine ver.
 0.1.1: March 3rd, 2021